Woman Loses $35,000 Home Down Payment To Internet Hackers

 Because of the security issues, Blair says the association has talked to Congress.

-The association wants a new federal law requiring banks to verify the account numbers for all wire transfer deposits.
+The association wants a new federal law requiring banks to match the name on the account with the account number.

 “So if they’re sending money to my law firm, Blair Cato, that in fact the name is Blair Cato on the account, and we feel like that would be a big help,” she said.